Inflectra/rapise-documentation/docs/Guide/spira_dashboard_2.md

 ![Test Matrix](./img/test_matrix.png)

 If there are more than one input parameter - it is possible to select the one you need from the dropdown.
-Clicking on a test case reveals the history of tes runs for it (clickable).
+Clicking on a test case reveals the history of test runs for it (clickable).

 ## How to Open